„”

 2) How and how fast are synaptic vesicle membranes internalized post-fusion and how are synaptic vesicles then reformed to maintain neurotransmission?

-3) How is a functional synapse adapted and maintained in the mature and aging nervous system to sustain and plastically modulate neurotransmission, e.g. via neuronal autophagy or the endolysosomal system?
+3) How is a functional synapse adapted and maintained in the mature and aging nervous system to sustain and plastically modulate neurotransmission, e.g. via neuronal autophagy and the endolysosomal system?

-To address these questions, we combine optical imaging, suprer-resolution light and electron microscopy, live imaging, electrophysiology, and genetic approaches in primary mouse neurons and slice preparations and in human induced pluripotent stem cell derived neurons as models.
+To address these questions, we combine optical imaging, suprer-resolution light and correlative light and electron microscopy, live imaging, electrophysiology, and genetic approaches in primary mouse neurons and slice preparations and in human induced pluripotent stem cell derived neurons as models.

 Formation of the presynaptic compartment

 Our ability to move, to process sensory information or to form, store and retrieve memories crucially depends on the function of neuronal synapses.
 Synapses comprise a presynaptic compartment harboring the machinery for neurotransmitter release and an associated postsynaptic compartment that processes the neurotransmitter signal.
 During decades of research we have acquired a wealth of knowledge regarding the mechanisms of neurotransmitter release and information processing in the postsynaptic compartment.
-In great contrast, we know surprisingly little about the pathways that direct the formation, transport, and assembly of the complex molecular machines that make up a functional presynapse.
+In great contrast, we know surprisingly little about the pathways that direct the formation, transport, and assembly of the complex molecular machines that make up a functional presynapse and that control synaptic weight in the mature CNS.

 Synaptic vesicle exo- and endocytosis and synaptic vesicle reformation

-A major focus of the lab has been the dissection of the mechanisms of presynaptic membrane retrieval and synaptic vesicle reformation (Figure 1).
 This has resulted in several major discoveries.
-We found that at physiological temperature SV internalization occurs on several time scales, from less than a second to several seconds and is mediated by dynamin, BAR domain proteins, and the actomyosin cytoskeleton and the activity of actin-nucleating formins such as mDia1 (Soykan et al., Neuron 2017) (Figure 2b).
+We found that at physiological temperature SV internalization occurs on several time scales, from less than a second to several seconds and is mediated by dynamin, BAR domain proteins, and the actomyosin cytoskeleton and the activity of actin-nucleating formins such as mDia1 (Soykan et al., Neuron 2017) (Figure 3b).
 Surprisingly, this pathway of SV membrane endocytosis is independent of clathrin and its major adaptor protein 2 (AP-2), key essential proteins in clathrin-mediated endocytosis in non-neuronal cells.
 Clathrin/AP-2 instead appear to operate predominantly at internal endosome-like vacuoles to regenerate synaptic vesicles but, is dispensable for compensatory membrane retrieval.
-Loss of AP-2 in vivo causes the accumulation of endosome-like vacuoles and a depletion of synaptic vesicles, resulting in severely impaired neurotransmission and postnatal lethality (Figure 3).
+Loss of AP-2 in vivo causes the accumulation of endosome-like vacuoles and a depletion of synaptic vesicles, resulting in severely impaired neurotransmission and postnatal lethality (Figure 4).

 These experimental results together with theoretical modelling provide a conceptual framework for how synapses capitalize on clathrin-independent membrane retrieval via dynamin/ F-actin and clathrin/ AP-2-mediated SV reformation from endosome-like vacuoles to maintain excitability over a broad range of stimulation frequencies (Kononenko et al., Neuron 2014; Kononenko & Haucke, Neuron 2015) (Figure 4).
 Consistent with this, we found that mutation of AP-2 causes developmental and epileptic encephalopathy in humans (Helbig et al., Am.
 J. Hum.
 Genet.
 2019).
 Our studies highlight the importance of proper AP-2 function for SV recycling (Lopez-Hernandez et al., eLife 2022) and excitatory/ inhibitory balance in the central nervous system.